alpha-wolf-jin/AAP-Builder/README.md

 - missing rpm `tzdata` in the image
 - the timezone in image is UTC instead of SGT as the VM

+This doc is about the troubleshoot & solution detection.

 https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.1/html-single/ansible_builder_guide/index